Contact via Email and Phone: Closed to In-person Traffic

 This document is available in alternative formats upon request.

-If you experience a disability and would like information about support services, contact Disability Support Services, located in RH 112 at 786-4530.
+- If you experience a disability and seek additional information regarding accommodations, contact Disability Support Services: 907-786-4530; email@example.com; Rasmuson Hall, Suite 112

 Frequently Asked Questions

-A) Yes, the University of Alaska Anchorage is a federally funded institution and is mandated by Section 504 of the Rehabilitation Act as well as the Americans with Disabilities Act.
-In addition to this federal mandate, it is vital that accommodation be provided in the interest of improving campus climate and honoring the natural diversity that defines any given population.
+A) Yes.
+As a federally funded institution, UA must operate in compliance with Section 504 of the Rehabilitation Act as well as the Americans with Disabilities Act.
+In addition to meeting federal mandates, accessibility and inclusivity improve our campus climate and honor the natural diversity that defines any given population.

 A) The sponsoring department, unit, or organization pays the cost of accommodation for any participant who makes a reasonable request.
-There may be funding strategies that DSS can recommend, but planning for a diverse population is strongly encouraged.
+There may be funding strategies DSS can recommend, but proactive fiscal planning is strongly encouraged.